-When I'm not studying, talking, or teaching mathematics, I enjoy riding and racing my bike; hiking, peak bagging (see my peakbagger.com ascent list) and backpacking in Montana wilderness; nordic and alpine skiing; as well as reading, writing, travel, and spending time with my family.
-I am also a connoisseur of coffee, beer, and music.
+When I'm not studying, talking, or teaching mathematics, I enjoy recreating in the fantastic public lands near Missoula (biking, hiking peaks, backpacking, and skiing), as well as reading, writing, travel, and spending time with my family.
 For more on my non-mathematical interests have a look at my blog Adventures of a Math Geek.

 Marylesa Howard (PhD, 2013).
 Marylesa's thesis is titled, "Computational Methods